Bank*

 -Coupon configuration should be flexible and modifiable according to business needs

-Design dependency
+Design Dependency

-Redesign the global couponing model within the app and create necessary versions to apply special offers in contracting flows, contributing to digital sales KPIs.
+Redesign the global couponing model within the app and create necessary versions to apply special offers in contracting flows, contributing to digital sales KPIs.-The model should be scalable to various products and clearly communicate the benefits and conditions of each special offer.

 -User knows the status of the coupon at all times.